 Our goal is to try and get everyone who wants to come to be able to attend a service at least once this month.
-We are instructed to have no more than 33% of seating capacity, which is 23 laity at any one time in the church building.
-There will be a sign-up sheet with 23 slots per service.
-This is 23 individual people, including children.
-Please email firstname.lastname@example.org for more information about signing up.
+There will be a sign-up sheet for every service.
+Please email email@example.com for more information about signing up.

-Sign up for services 24 hours in advance and only sign up for a service if you are sure you can attend; we want to make sure that everyone gets a chance to attend, and if you sign up for a service and don’t come, that is a spot that someone else might have wanted.
+Sign up for services 24 hours in advance and only sign up for a service if you are sure you can attend; we want to make sure that everyone gets a chance to attend.
+If you sign up for a service and don’t come, that is a spot that someone else might have wanted.

-If you are a single person who does not care which service you attend, please let me know; this way, I can fill in services with open spots so we can try and accommodate our larger families while still making sure we fill all 23 slots.
+If you are a single person who does not care which service you attend, please let me know; this way, I can fill in services with open spots so we can try and accommodate our larger families.
 We will do sign ups 2 weeks at a time.

 If you have difficulty signing up, please call or text Father or Presvytera and we can help you.